Kinship Navigator Program

 - Kinship staff determine if the caregiver is eligible for Kinship Navigator Wrap-Around Program benefits (vouchers for the child's necessities)

 - Kinship agencies provide technical support and guide the family through the process of Kinship Legal Guardianship if the caregiver wishes to make a legal commitment to the child.

-Kinship Navigator agency staff members will help you "navigate" established support services that are provided by government and private agencies so that you will be able to benefit from programs for which you are eligible.
-Depending upon your particular circumstances, services may include:
+Kinship Navigator agency staff members will help you "navigate" established support services that are provided by the government and private agencies so that you will be able to benefit from programs for which you are eligible.
+Depending upon your circumstances, services may include:

 Kinship Navigator Agency staff will also be able to determine if you qualify for help with short-term or one-time expenses like furniture, moving costs and clothing for the child under your care.
 Financial eligibility guidelines change every year and are dependent upon the caregiver's age and the size and income of the family.
 The Wrap Around Program provides caregivers with vouchers to pay for necessities that are not available through existing programs.
 For example, the program may help with expenses related to: